ankur-bag/notes-app/readme.md

 # Notes App (Practice Project)

 This is a simple Notes App built with **Node.js, Express, and EJS**.
-It allows users to create, view, edit, and delete notes stored as text files.
+Instead of using a database, all notes are stored as plain text files inside a folder, using Node's built-in **fs module**.

 ## Features
 - Create a new note